BlendedSiteGenerator/Blended/README.md

 # Blended
 Blended is a static website generator written in Python and licensed under the GPL 3.0 open-source license.
 It supports a HTML-based templating system, content written in HTML, Markdown, Textile, reStructuredText, Jade, Docx, and Plain Text.
 It also supports the compilation of SASS, Less, Stylus, and CoffeeScript.
 Blended makes it easy to deploy your websites by including a built-in FTP uploader.
 In addition, Blended is powerfully upgradeable because it has support for a Python plugin system.

-There is a full step-by-step *Getting Started* tutorial on [the website](http://jmroper.com/blended/getting-started.html).

 ## Installing

 To install Blended from PyPi (recommended) run: